Finding the Activation Energy

 - Very often, the Arrhenius Equation is used to calculate the activation energy of a reaction

-- A question will either give sufficient information for the Arrhenius equation to be used or a graph can be plotted and the calculation done from the plot
+- Either a question will give sufficient information for the Arrhenius equation to be used, or a graph can be plotted and the calculation done from the plot

 Using the equation:

 - Remember, it is usually easier to use the version of the Arrhenius equation after natural logs of each side have been taken

 Calculate the activation energy of a reaction which takes place at 400 K, where the rate constant of the reaction is 6.25 x 10-4 s-1.

 A = 4.6 x 1013 and R = 8.31 J K-1 mol-1.